 101 to Alviso

 Port of Redwood City

-San Tomas Expressway exit, head south.
-To reach the Monroe Street
+San Tomas Expressway exit and head south.
+To reach the Souza Park, turn

 parking lot for the trailhead is immediately on the left.
 To reach the